softprops/turnstyle/README.md

         run: sleep 30
 ```

-You can also limit how long a you're willing to wait before moving on with `jobs.<job_id>.steps.with.continue-after-seconds`
+You can also limit how long you're willing to wait before moving on with `jobs.<job_id>.steps.with.continue-after-seconds`

 ```diff
 name: Main